luihabl/auk/README.md

 ## Building

-It requires SDL 2 and CMake 3.11+ to build.
+It requires CMake 3.14+ to build.
 This is a minimal example of a `CMakeLists.txt` file to build something:

 ```cmake
 cmake_minimum_required(VERSION 3.11)